AvilaGTZ/Geographic-DataSet-Plot-/README.md

  You can create a new project download the csv file and copy the code or download all and run cell by cell so you can see how to create a map with any data set you wish!

+ You can see the images attached of how you will see the map once you finish the project.

  Good luck!